Can Celtics' draft picks top the Lakers in Anthony Davis trades?

 Because of the Kings' poor preseason projection -- which still retains predictive power this deep into the schedule -- and their relatively weak point differential (minus-1.4 points per game), BPI gives Sacramento little chance of making the playoffs in the West (the Kings do so in 1 percent of simulations).
 Nonetheless, Sacramento's pick is still most likely to land at the bottom of the lottery, and that's even without considering that the Kings will have no incentive to lose games late in the season.

-So while this is still a useful pick to trade, it's no longer the blue-chip trade piece it once appeared.
+So while this is still a useful pick to trade, it's no longer the blue-chip trade piece it once appeared to be.

 Philadelphia first-round pick